Snitches in Cassandra

 dc=DC1 rack=RACK1 prefer_local=true

-Here, we are using dc and rack which refers to datacenter and rack and prefer_local=true refers to communicate with local IP adress while it is not communicating in multiple data center in order to limit the network bandwidth usage.
+- Here, we are using dc and rack which refers to datacenter and rack and prefer_local=true refers to communicate with local IP address while it is not communicating in multiple data center in order to limit the network bandwidth usage.

 It is important snitch for deployments and it is a simple snitch for Amazon EC2 deployments where all nodes are in a single region.
 In Ec2Snitch region name refers to data center and availability zone refers to rack in a cluster.